Jvilla125/Jvilla125/README.md

 * 🌍  I'm based in Los Angeles
 * ✉️  You can contact me at [jeffalexv@gmail.com](mailto:jeffalexv@gmail.com)
-* 🧠  I'm learning Next.js framework
+* 🧠  Currently working on an e-commerce website.

 ### Skills